216.664.2833 - Weekdays 8 am to 5 pm - 75 Erieview Plaza, Cleveland OH 44114

 Mt.
 Pleasant Now

-Consumer Info Hotline – those having questions or concerns regarding Ohio’s Home Weatherization Assistance Program are welcomed to call the Ohio Department of Development, Office of Community Assistance at 1.800.848.1300. -more
+Consumer Info Hotline – information regarding Ohio’s Home Weatherization Assistance Program is available at the Ohio Department of Development, Office of Community Assistance at 1.800.848.1300. -more

 Annually, the Department of Aging accepts applications for a no-cost Senior Lawn Cutting Program.
 The program runs to October.